Wi-Fi, it’s quite a challenging topic and a difficult one to explain simply.

 - Device capabilities are key.
 Make sure your device supports fast speeds if this is important to you.
 Age and specification will have a big impact on the speeds you receive on any device.

-- Band steering is a Wi-Fi technology that aims to move your Wi-Fi device onto the most optimal Wi-Fi frequency, depending on signal strength.
+- Band steering is a Wi-Fi technology that aims to move your Wi-Fi device to the most optimal Wi-Fi frequency, depending on signal strength.
 Wi-Fi broadcasts on two frequency bands:

 - 2.4Ghz – greater at penetrating solid objects with a longer range, but limited to lower speeds of up to 150Mb/s